microsoft/IIoT/README.md

 - [Sense HAT](https://www.raspberrypi.org/products/sense-hat/) (optional - for those that want to play with real hardware).
 You can order the Sense HAT from a variety of online sites such as adafruit.com, amazon.com etc. Please order yours 3-4 weeks in advance of the HOL so it will arrive in time.
 - Laptop (running whatever operating system you desire) but ideally running Windows so you can install/run [Device Explorer](https://github.com/Azure/azure-iot-sdks/releases/download/2016-11-17/SetupDeviceExplorer.msi).
 - [PuTTY] (http://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) or another SSH client.
+- If you are using the Sense HAT Emulator (vs the physical device), you'll need to install VNC viewer on your laptop so that you can remotely view your Raspbian desktop.
+Download and install RealVNC from (https://www.realvnc.com/download/viewer/)
 - An Azure subscription.
 You can create a [free trial](https://azure.microsoft.com/en-us/free/?b=17.01) Azure subscription, or you can use an MSDN Azure subscription or a subscription from your company.
 - A PowerBI account
 - A basic understanding of Python and Linux.